 Termites in Landscaping

 If you suspect termites or simply want preventative measures, professionals of CSI Home and Commercial Services are very thorough during a termite inspection can be of assistance.
-To schedule your termite inspection.
+To schedule your termite inspection, call us today.

-It is important to know as bed bugs are nocturnal, they look for safe, dark corners to spend the day in.
-Below are a few steps that can help you find the bed bugs in your home.
+Bed bugs look for safe, dark corners to spend the day in since bed bugs are nocturnal, which is important to know.
+To help you find the bed bugs in your home, below are a few steps.

-2) Start in their last known location.
-The optimal place to start is starting at the place where they were last seen or suspected of their activities because they are likely still in the area.
-If they don’t have to, they don’t stray too far away from their meal if they don’t have to.
+Because they are likely still in the area, the optimal place to start looking is at the place where they were last seen or suspected of their activities.
+They don’t stray too far away from their meal if they don’t have to.
 Be sure to be thorough, start along the box spring, mattress, and bed frame.
 Begin looking in the nearby locations and furniture, look in the crevices and flaps and if you do not see any.

 Left behind by bed bugs is a trail of evidence.
 Blood they were unable to digest and had to secrete, small dark red particles (there fecal matter), the skin, or shells that is their outer skeleton the bed bugs is included when you look for the clues and follow them.
 As they mature into the next cycle, bed bugs will shed their skin.
 Outside their nesting area, their shells are commonly left.
 The smell they secrete is fairly identifiable to bed bugs.
 Bed bugs will emit an odor that is obvious, smelling much like a musty, sweet smell when they have larger numbers and are in concentrated areas.